 - 40% of adults and 38% of teens use voice search to find a local business.

-For instance, Peter is driving through Los Angeles Downtown West and suddenly feels the urge to eat pizza.
+For instance, Peter is driving through Los Angeles Downtown West and suddenly gets a craving for pizza.
 He isn’t familiar with the area so he uses voice search.
 He says, “find pepperoni pizza near me”.
 Based on his current location, Google presents the top three pepperoni pizza huts closest to Peter.

 - Apple Maps

 Google has invested a lot of time and energy into GMB.
 They continuously add features such as messaging, Google Posts, product/service offerings, multimedia and more.

 The goal is to help your audience get detailed information about your business and its offering.

 User intent is important.
 When you know what your audience is searching for, you can create content that briefly answers these questions.

 I am not saying you should create unique pages for each question.
 But a short subheading inside a relevant article or post should suffice.